Traditional Turkey Salad Recipe| Updated: Feb 01, 2019

 Homemade Turkey Salad

 I made turkey salad sandwiches for dinner tonight, using homemade mayo.
-The turkey salad was served on slices of Berlin Bakery’s sprouted spelt bread.
-There is no stealthily added vital gluten to this bread unlike Ezekiel and other “sprouted breads” on the market.
+The turkey salad was served on slices of sourdough sandwich bread.
+There is no stealthily added vital gluten unlike Ezekiel and other so called traditional breads on the market.

 I slathered organic cranberry jelly on one slice of warmed bread and turkey salad on the other.
 Brought together, they make what we call a Thanksgiving Day Sandwich.